SEATTLE PILOTS

 The franchise was sold to a conglomerate headed by Milwaukee auto magnate Bud Selig.
 Despite some last minute legal contests, Selig won the approval of baseball to move the franchise to Milwaukee and the Brewers were reborn, having existed once previously in the American League's initial season of 1901.
 Those Brewers moved to St. Louis to become the Browns in 1902.
 The National League's Milwaukee Braves had played here from 1953-65.

-The Brewer's first decade was mostly a dance with the bottom of the American League - first the Western Division where they played in 1970-71, and then the American League East, where they moved in 1972, trading places with the Washington Senators franchise which moved west to Texas.
+The Brewer's first decade was mostly a dance with the bottom of the American League - first the Western Division, where they played in 1970-71, and then the American League East, where they moved in 1972, trading places with the Washington Senators franchise which moved west to Texas.

 The Brewers began to stir under the leadership of General Manager Harry Dalton and field manager George Bamberger, earning a third place finish in 1978.
-The Brewers steadily improved their roster until, at the end of the decade, they suddenly had one of the strongest teams in the game, featuring a combination of home grown talent and imported veteran talent including future Hall of Famers Paul Molitor and Robin Yount, Cecil Cooper, Gorman Thomas, Ben Oglivie, Sal Bando and Sixto Lezcano.
+They steadily improved their roster until, at the end of the decade, they suddenly had one of the strongest teams in the game, featuring a combination of home grown talent and imported veteran talent including future Hall of Famers Paul Molitor and Robin Yount, plus Cecil Cooper, Gorman Thomas, Ben Oglivie, Sal Bando and Sixto Lezcano.

 There were great expectations for the 1982 team, but it got off to a sluggish start under manager Buck Rodgers.
 He was fired with the team at 23-24, and replaced by coach Harvey Kuenn.
-Under Kuenn, the Brewers went 72-43 and destroyed American League pitching to gain the nickname "Harvey's Wallbangers"
+Under Kuenn, the Brewers went 72-43 and destroyed American League pitching to gain the nickname "Harvey's Wallbangers."

-The team hit two-hundred sixteen home runs, led by Thomas (league leading thirty-nine home runs & one-hundred twelve runs batted in), Cooper (thirty-two home runs, one-hundred twenty-one runs batted in & .313) and MVP shortstop Robin Yount (twenty-nine home runs, one-hundred fourteen runs batted in & .331).
-The team also had a solid pitching rotation anchored by Cy Young Award winner Pete Vuckovitch (18-6, 3.34), Mike Caldwell (17-13, 3.91) and Fingers who saved twenty-nine games.
+The team clubbed 216 home runs, led by Thomas (league leading 39 homers with 112 RBI), Cooper (32 home runs, 121 RBI,.313 average) and MVP shortstop Robin Yount (29 homers, 114 RBI, .331 average).
+The team also featured solid pitching anchored by Cy Young Award winner Pete Vuckovich (18-6, 3.34 ERA), Mike Caldwell (17-13, 3.91), Moose Haas (11-8) and Fingers, who saved 29 games.

 "They (the city of Milwaukee) have the best bratwurst and the best tailgate parties in all of baseball here (Milwaukee County Stadium)." - Author Philip J. Lowry in Green Cathedrals (1992)

-Milwaukee Brewers
+Milwaukee Brewers History

-Franchise Facts At-A-Glance
+Milwaukee Brewers Franchise Facts

-Brewers 100 Win Seasons
+Milwaukee Brewers 100-Win Seasons

 Year Record Manager